NineNein/Cirode/Readme.md

 - controlled sources can be used to implement diodes
 - uses GSL libary to find roots

-- static ctrl diodes still bugy
 - need to check sign convention...

+- implement transistors
+- simplify ctrl sources if equation is linear
+- make a resistance of 0 possible

 ### subcircuts
 - implementation of subcircuit